automeris-io/WebPlotDigitizer/README.md

 Stable Versions
 ---------------

 The master branch in this repository is unstable and not recommended to be used in production.
-To access stable releases, checkout: https://github.com/ankitrohatgi/WebPlotDigitizer/releases
+To access stable releases, check out: https://github.com/ankitrohatgi/WebPlotDigitizer/releases

 Development Dependencies
 ------------------------
-(You can also use the pre-configured Ubuntu based Dockerfile from the docker folder)
+For an Ubuntu system, please refer to the [setupUbuntuDev.sh](setupUbuntuDev.sh) script.

+I can only help with setting up the development environment on Linux, but it should also be possible to set up Windows and MacOS systems for development.

 UI:
 - See app/thirdparty folder and download the required third party libraries and dependencies.
 - A recent Java to run the javascript compiler (Google Closure Compiler).
-- Python 3 with jinja2 package and pybabel to compile the HTML templates.
+- Python 3 with python3-jinja2 package and python3-babel to compile the HTML templates.
+- js-beautify npm package to autoformat javascript, HTML and CSS files.

 Web Server:
 - A recent Go compiler

 Electron App:
-- npm
+- `electron-packager` npm package to create packages for distributions
+- `wine` on Linux systems to create Windows distributins
+- Run `npm install` in the electron folder to fetch any other dependencies

 Building the App